skial/resolve/README.md

 ### ⚠ `be.macros.Resolver`

-Take a look at the source for `be.coerce.Resolve` for getting started.
+> Take a look at the source for `be.types.ResolveFunctions` for getting started.

 ```haxe
 class Resolver {